 She lives in Delhi with her husband; they are jointly owned by two demanding cats and it is a distinct possibility that they jointly own too many books.

 Nilanjana Roy is the author of The Wildings (Aleph Book Company, 2012), which won the Shakti Bhatt First Book Award (2013).
 (Other shortlists: the Tata Literature First Book Award (2012), the Commonwealth First Book Award; longlisted for the DSC Prize (2013).)

 The Hundred Names of Darkness, part two of The Wildings, was published by Aleph in 2013.
-A collection of essays on books and reading, How To Read in Indian, will be published by HarperCollins in 2014.
+A collection of essays on books, reading and bibliophagy, The Girl Who Ate Books has just been published by HarperCollins.
 Nilanjana is also the editor of A Matter of Taste, an anthology of food writing (Penguin India, 2005).

 Over a decade-and-a-half in media and publishing, Nilanjana has been chief editor at Westland/ Tranquebar, edited and contributed to the Outlook Books page, Biblio and several other literary magazines/ periodicals, served on the jury for the Crossword Prize and the DSC Prize among others.

 She had a brief but enjoyable second life as Hurree Babu, whom she borrowed from Kipling in order to start India’s first literary blog–Kitabkhana, which the Babu ran for several years.
 She has worked extensively on free speech and censorship issues in India.